Entry Requirements for Japan

 Visa Requirements for Entry to Japan

-Depending on your nationality and the purpose of your visit, you may need a visa to enter Japan.
+Depending on where you’re from and the reason for your visit, you may need a visa to enter Japan.

 Citizens of around 70 countries can enter Japan visa-free.
-This includes nationals of the United States, Canada, Australia, Singapore, and most European countries.
+This includes people from the United States, Canada, Australia, Singapore, and most European countries.

-If you’re eligible for a visa exemption, your passport will be stamped on arrival to mark your entry date.
+If you do not need a visa, your passport will be stamped when you arrive.
 Most travelers can stay for 90 days visa-free, but this depends on your nationality.

 Tourist visas for Japan